 4.8 A report on its activities shall be prepared by TSAG after each meeting.
 This report is to be made available within an objective of six weeks after the closure of the meeting and is to be distributed in accordance with normal ITU-T procedures.

 4.9 TSAG shall prepare a report for the assembly on the matters assigned to TSAG by the previous WTSA.
 At its last meeting prior to WTSA, TSAG shall, pursuant to No. 197H of the Convention, prepare a report which summarizes its activities since the previous WTSA.
 This report shall offer advice on the allocation of work, and proposals on ITU-T working methods and on strategies and relations with other relevant bodies inside and outside ITU, as appropriate.
 The TSAG report to WTSA should also include proposals for WTSA Resolution 2, i.e. the titles of study groups with their responsibilities and mandates.
 These reports shall be submitted to the assembly by the Director.

+4.10 TSAG shall be informed in the event of the non-attendance by an SG chairman or vice-chairman at two consecutive SG meetings and shall raise the issue with the Member States or Sector Members concerned in an attempt to ensure their participation in these roles in the study groups.

 SECTION 5